jensarps/decoupled-input/README.md

 * Easy setup of multiple bindings for one action
 * Gamepad support!

-decoupled-input comes with handlers for mouse, keyboard and gamepad.
+decoupled-input comes with handlers for mouse, keyboard, gamepad and speech.

 #How It Works